Benestar Group Limited (Registration Number 620054) (“Benestar”) is a wholly owned subsidiary of LifeWorks.com Pty Ltd (ACN 134 449 059).

 - Operating its business

 Benestar uses your information as necessary to manage its accounts and to obtain payment for the services it provides.
-It does not provide information that specifically identifies you to your employer or sponsoring organisation in connection with a request for payment for confidential services it provides to you.
+It does not provide information which specifically identifies you to your employer or sponsoring organisation in connection with a request for payment for confidential services it provides to you.

 Benestar may use your information (but not your identity) to monitor and improve the services provided (and its contracted professionals), the products it provides or its operations generally.